 Size of the Roof

 Commercial building roof sizes can vary considerably, from 500 square feet to 100,000 square feet or more.
-The larger your roof, the more money your project will cost.
+The larger your roof, the more commercial roofing cost your project will incur.
 It’s important to note that commercial roofing is typically priced by square foot.
 This means that you’ll need to know the exact dimensions of your roof before you can accurately estimate the cost.

 Once you have your roof’s dimensions, you can multiply them by the estimated price per square foot to get a more accurate idea of what your project will cost.
 It’s also worth noting that larger roofs will usually have a lower price per square foot than smaller roofs.
 This is because it’s generally more efficient to install a large roof in one go than it is to install several smaller roofs.
-This means that you could potentially save money by combining several smaller projects into one larger project.
+This means that you could potentially save on the cost to replace commercial roof by combining several smaller projects into one larger project.

 The Location of the Building